Welcome to the Roton Quantum Model - a rotational resonance framework

 Light

-A photon represents the most elementary form of a Roton, characterized by a single one-dimensional oscillation.
-It propagates at the speed of light primarily because it can: as long as its rotation axis remains unchanged, no inertial resistance is imposed.
-At the same time, the photon tends to escape its own localized energy density, driving it toward maximal propagation speed.
+A photon represents the most elementary realization of a Roton, characterized by a single axis rotation.
+Its propagation at the speed of light follows directly from this structure: as long as its rotation axis remains unchanged, no inertial resistance to translation is imposed.
+In this sense, a photon propagates at maximal speed not because it is driven, but because nothing opposes its motion.
+At the same time, the photon tends to escape its own localized energy density, reinforcing this unrestricted propagation.

 Takeaway: A photon may follow non-linear trajectories without loss of speed, provided its rotation axis remains unchanged.